agstephens/RL-mkdocs/docs/unit3/lesson8/lesson8.md

 ## Conducting trials(several runs) of experiments

-Let us now use a useful handy class called 'run' that summarises several runs for us to reach a reliable and unbiased conclusions when we compare algorithms performances.
+Let us now use a useful handy class called 'Runs' that summarises several runs for us to reach a reliable and unbiased conclusions when we compare algorithms performances.

 Note that the class allows us to run several experiments efficiently.
 The main assumption is that the algorithms are inherited from an MRP class which applies for the majority of the classes that we will deal with in our units.